For senior leaders carrying more stress, overwhelm and pressure home than they ever let show

 Whether driven by personal choice or forced by circumstances in a world reshaped by AI and workforce reductions, the question is no longer if, but when and how.

 Dismounting the corporate beast is not just a career transition.
-It's a profound personal transformation — a descent from the peak of one's professional identity into the unchartered territory of rediscovering who one is, not just what one does.
-A journey that demands a shift from the leadership mindset of the climb to the partnership mindset needed at base camp.
+It's a profound personal transformation — a descent from the peak of one's professional identity into the unchartered territory of rediscovering who you are, not just what you do.
+A journey that demands a shift from the leadership mindset of the climb to the partnership mindset waiting at base camp.

 Through a powerful framework and thought-provoking prompts, EXIT invites career climbers to examine their climb — the ways in which the pursuit of doing and leading may have overshadowed the importance of being and partnering.
 It guides them to embrace humility, to rediscover the value of following as well as leading, and to envision a new chapter focused on presence rather than performance.